 Ibrance (palbociclib): What to Expect, Side Effects, and More

-If you were diagnosed with advanced-stage or metastatic, hormone receptor-positive, HER2-negative breast cancer, you may be prescribed Ibrance (chemical name: palbociclib) in combination with hormonal therapy.
+If you've been diagnosed with advanced-stage or metastatic, hormone receptor-positive breast cancer — that is either HER2-positive or HER2-negative — you may be prescribed Ibrance (chemical name: palbociclib) in combination with hormonal therapy.
+Ibrance is a CDK4/6 inhibitor, a targeted therapy that disrupts the ability of cancer cells to divide and grow.

 If this is the first time you’re receiving hormonal therapy for breast cancer, you’ll likely take Ibrance with an aromatase inhibitor — a medicine that reduces estrogen in the body.
 Arimidex (chemical name: anastrozole), Aromasin (chemical name: exemestane), and Femara (chemical name: letrozole) are aromatase inhibitors.